Nicolas Kelly, BEng (Hons), MSc, PhD, PGCE

 Expertise & Capabilities

-I deliver classes in Energy Resources and Policy, Electrical Power Systems and Engineering Artificial Environment.
+I deliver classes to a wide range of students, developing and delivering classes in Energy Resources and Policy, Electrical Power Systems and Engineering Artificial Environments.

-I co-ordinate the Strathclyde Energy Theme, and represent Strathclyde at board level on the International Building Performance Association (IBPSA) and East Ayrshire Council CORE project.
-I an the current chair of IBPSA-Scotland and sit on the Power Networks Demonstration Centre (PNDC) Heat Advisory Board.
+I am MAE Deputy Head of Department (Research), co-direct ESRU and co-ordinate the Strathclyde Energy Theme.
+I represent Strathclyde at board level on the International Building Performance Association (IBPSA) and East Ayrshire Council £20M CORE project.
+I am the current chair of IBPSA-Scotland and sit on the Power Networks Demonstration Centre (PNDC) Strategic Advisory Board.

 Expertise related to UN Sustainable Development Goals